-Did you know approximately 1.6% of adults in the United States are affected by borderline personality disorder (BPD)?
-This mental health issue has a profound impact on individuals, especially when it comes to navigating the challenges of motherhood.
-Mothers who have borderline personality disorder often struggle with emotional regulation skills and directing their children, amidst managing their own mental health difficulties.
+Approximately 1.6% of adults in the United States are affected by borderline personality disorder (BPD).
+This mental health condition can have a significant impact on individuals, particularly in the realm of motherhood.
+Mothers dealing with borderline personality disorder often face challenges in managing emotional regulation skills and effectively guiding their children while also coping with their own mental health struggles.

 Key Takeaways: